 From exploring 50,000 nautical miles of ocean, 5 Gryes has conducted some of the best research on ocean microplastics and their effects on the marine ecosystem.
 The organization has built a network of global ambassadors from ages 8-80, striving to live plastic-free while speaking up for the safety of our oceans.

 Born from the true story of 52 Blue, otherwise known as the world’s loneliest whale, the Lonely Whale Foundation works to connect people and the ocean in a noninvasive way.
 Since 2015, the small team has collaborated with creatives, influencers, scientists and other organizations to raise awareness about ocean conservancy and plastic pollution.
 Lonely Whale started the #StopSucking campaign to put an end to single-use, plastic straws.
 Today, they offer brands ways to reimagine their impact on the planet.

 The Ocean Conservancy strives for cleaner, healthier oceans from Florida shores to the Arctic.
 They are currently working on building sustainable fisheries, restoring the Gulf of Mexico and removing plastic from the oceans through outreach and education.
-For over 30 years, the Ocean Conservancy has hosted the International Coastal Cleanup.
-Today, volunteers throughout the U.S. and 100 other countries organize a beach cleanup and record what they find to create preventative measures for the future.

 If donating isn’t in your budget, remember sharing their work on social media helps raise awareness and might reach someone who can.
 If a group like this doesn’t already exist where you are, start your own!
 Start talking to friends and family about pollution, keep an eye on your local officials or organize a beach cleanup.